HSF/hsf.github.io/organization/_posts/2020/2020-03-12-coordination.md

         - 6h for Pacific coast, which is still a bit hard
     - Could end at 19h CERN time
         - Quite late for Europe, but not awful
-    - We understand that this can be difficult, especially re. family committments, *but these are exceptional events, not regular meetings, and they replace a week of travel*
+    - We understand that this can be difficult, especially re. family commitments, *but these are exceptional events, not regular meetings, and they replace a week of travel*
     - Concentrating on remote meetings can be hard, so this also makes a 4h slot more practical
 - We believe that encouraging less physical travel overall in our community is a positive thing (money, time, CO2 - see <https://remotely.green>, <http://hiltner.english.ucsb.edu/index.php/ncnc-guide/> aka <http://greenphysicsconference.com>)